-When two colleagues go to lunch at a restaurant, and that they are colleagues in business is not incidental to them lunching together, it is private entertainment expenditure which is non-deductible.
+When two colleagues have lunch at a restaurant, and that being colleagues in business is not incidental to them lunching together, it is private entertainment expenditure which is non-deductible.
 When two colleagues go to lunch together at a restaurant and the purpose of the lunch is to meet with a business contact to discuss business matters (albeit in an informal setting) then the entertainment expenditure is incidental to business purposes and is deductible.